 Kip Walker, JD, CLU

-is Regional Vice President (RVP), Midwest Region, of Mutual Trust Life Insurance Company, A Pan-American Life Insurance Group Stock Company.
-In this position, Walker is responsible for recruiting and developing producers in 12 mid-western states.
-Walker joined Mutual Trust in 2010 as a sales support specialist and was promoted to national accounts manager in 2015.
-Prior to Mutual Trust, Walker, who has a B.S. in finance from Northern Illinois University and a law degree from John Marshall Law School, was employed at Allstate Financial where he helped agents drive sales of mutual funds, fixed annuities and life insurance.
+JD, CLU, regional vice president (RVP), midwest region, joined Mutual Trust Life Insurance Company, a Pan-American Life Insurance Group Stock Company, as a sales support specialist in 2010.
+In 2015, Walker was promoted to national accounts manager and in 2017, to RVP, midwest region.
+In this position, Walker is responsible for helping Mutual Trust achieve its sales goals by building strong relationships and recruiting field partners in 12 midwestern states.
+In 2017, his first year as an RVP, Walker won all three of Mutual Trust's RVP regional development awards.
+The awards include Regional Vice President of the Year, Regional Field Force Development, and Regional Growth.
+He is a frequent speaker at industry events and has published numerous articles on the advantages of owning whole life insurance.
+Prior to joining Mutual Trust Walker, who has a B.S. in finance from Northern Illinois University and a law degree from John Marshall Law School, was employed at Allstate Financial where he helped agents drive sales of mutual funds, fixed annuities and life insurance.
 He also has held positions at Harris Trust and Savings Bank and SunGard Investment Systems.
-Walker can be reached via telephone at 800-323-7320, ext.
+Walker can be reached by telephone at 800-323-7320, ext.
 5594.
-Email: WalkerK@mutualtrust.com.
+Email: [email protected]